Why Choose an Engineering Apprenticeship?

-Engineering is a challenging sector, but it provides the opportunity for individuals to flourish and engineers are in constant demand.
-For individuals that complete an engineering apprenticeship, they are more likely to find employment in a short space of time.
+Engineering is a challenging sector.
+But, it provides the opportunity for individuals to flourish and engineers are in constant demand.
+Individuals that complete an engineering apprenticeship are more likely to find employment in a short space of time.

 Many people decide to undertake an engineering apprenticeship because of the financial incentives and the prospects that are available when they complete their training.
-There’s an increasing demand for qualified and skilled apprentices, and businesses often struggle to recruit for their vacancies.
+There’s an increasing demand for qualified and skilled apprentices.
+Businesses often struggle to recruit for their vacancies.
 This is why the starting salaries for apprentices are among the best.

 There are plenty of opportunities to branch out into other industries or work up the ladder after undertaking an engineering apprenticeship.
-A large majority of sectors have a demand for engineers, and this means that there are opportunities for engineers to use their skillset in many different environments.
+A large majority of sectors have a demand for engineers.
+This means that there are opportunities for engineers to use their skillset in many different environments.

-Engineering is a wide-ranging discipline that spans many sectors, and this means that there are different engineering apprenticeships, which are focused on specific industries.
+Engineering is a wide-ranging discipline that spans many sectors.
+This means that there are different engineering apprenticeships which are focused on specific industries.
 An apprenticeship in engineering manufacturing means that apprentices could go on to work in aerospace, marine maintenance or the automotive industries.

-Engineering apprenticeships also include courses that train people to fit boilers, install central heating or repair fan systems, which shows that there are many different apprenticeships in engineering that allow individuals to use their interests and talents across many sectors.
+Engineering apprenticeships also include courses that train people to fit boilers, install central heating or repair fan systems.
+This shows that there are many different apprenticeships in engineering that allow individuals to use their interests and talents across many sectors.

 Engineering Continues to be a Good Career Choice

 With so much to offer, it comes as little surprise that engineering is a sector which is seeing an increase.
 But there’s still some way to go.
 As the demand for highly skilled engineers means that there’s a shortfall when it comes to recruitment.
 So it’s important for budding engineers to consider their options carefully.
 And part of this process is to make the choice to enrol onto an engineering apprenticeship.‹ Back to News